 Using codes of fiction and reality, Art House Index presents a networked toolkit that merges art and real estate into a single lucrative financial instrument.
 Its value lies in the way it transforms an opaque immobile product that is difficult to trade, like a house or art, into a transparent, virtual investment vehicle that is very accessible for a great number of investors.
 Art House Index aims to critically assert art itself as a producer of value.
 In their lecture-performance Vermeir & Heiremans generate the artistic and economic context that is necessary to design Art House Index as a speculative construct within and beyond the art market.

 The conference room was installed in a corporate media set up.
 A green-key screen was installed behind the artists.
 A camera and sound crew was present to record the presentation.
-The audience was integrated in the set, a prospectus on the financial product was on the tables in front of them.
-Art House Index was visualized in a short publicity clip showing the virtual art house masquerading as individual properties around the globe.
+The audience was integrated in the set, with a prospectus on the financial product laid out on the tables in front of them.
+Art House Index was visualised in a short publicity clip showing the virtual art house masquerading as individual properties around the globe.

-The performance itself was a screened putative Skype conversation between the artists at one end of the room, and Frank Goodman, a financial analyst on a projection screen at the other end of the room.
+The performance itself was a screened putative Skype conversation between the artists at one end of the room, and Frank Goodman, a financial analyst, on a projection screen at the other end of the room.
 Together they discussed the best way to make the 'house as art work' liquid.
-In the second half of the performance, after the Skype connection was lost, the analyst returns on Skype, but this time instead of live images of a busy office behind him, there's a green key as backdrop.
+In the second half of the performance, after the Skype connection was lost, the analyst returns on Skype, but this time, instead of live images of a busy office behind him, there's a green key as a backdrop.
 At that moment the audience present in the conference room realizes that the whole 'live' discussion was staged.
 The performance formally questioned their confidence in the presentation on the intricate mechanisms and motives for developing a financial tool, a device for which confidence and trust are crucial conditions.
-Adding to the Brechtian alienation of the presentation was the fact that the performance itself that night was interrupted five times by activists who were protesting the corporate sponsorship of the Istanbul Biennial and its (in)direct role in gentrification issues in the city of Istanbul: their protests are angled not only to the biennial as a gentrifying agent but also to the sponsorship deal of Istanbul Foundation for Culture and Arts (IKSV) (the foundation organizing the Istanbul Biennial) with Koç Holding, Turkey’s largest industrial conglomerate involved in banking, oil, gas and defense.
+Adding to the Brechtian alienation of the presentation was the fact that, that night, the performance itself was interrupted five times by activists who were protesting the corporate sponsorship of the Istanbul Biennial and its (in)direct role in gentrification issues in the city of Istanbul.
+Their protests were not only directed towards the biennial as a gentrifying agent, but also to the sponsorship deal of the Istanbul Foundation for Culture and Arts (IKSV) - the foundation organizing the Istanbul Biennial - with Koç Holding, Turkey’s largest industrial conglomerate involved in banking, oil, gas, and defense.

-Reflecting on what happened in Istanbul, while rewriting the performance as a film script, Vermeir & Heiremans decided to integrate the protests and themselves as artists explicitly in their film MASQUERADE (2015).
+Reflecting on what happened in Istanbul while rewriting the performance as a film script, Vermeir & Heiremans decided to integrate both the protests and themselves as artists explicitly in their film MASQUERADE (2015).

 For a preview of the short publicity clip, click here